Surface

 Layer Types

-Surfaces support three types of layers, composited bottom-up:
+Surfaces support four types of layers, composited bottom-up:

 | Layer Type | Created With | Use Case |